Takeo-Onsen Station: History

 The private Kyushu Railway had opened a track from to on 20 August 1891.
 In the next phase of expansion, the track was extended westwards with Takeo-Onsen opening as the new western terminus on 5 May 1895 with the name Takeo.
 When the Kyushu Railway was nationalized on 1 July 1907, Japanese Government Railways (JGR) took over control of the station.
 On 12 October 1909, the station became part of the Nagasaki Main Line, which at that time, ran through Takeo and to Nagasaki.
 On 1 December 1934, another route was given the designation Nagasaki Main Line and the track serving Takeo was designated the Sasebo Line.
 On 19 June 1975, the station was renamed Takeo-Onsen.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, control of the station passed to JR Kyushu.

-Work to elevate the station commenced in Fiscal 1997.
-The south entrance of the station and the elevation of platforms 2 and 3 were completed in February 2008.
-The north entrance and the addition of one more platform (platform 1) was completed the following year and the ceremony to mark the completion of the elevation project was held on 5 December 2009.
+Work to elevate the station commenced in 1997.
+The south entrance of the station and the elevation of tracks 2 and 3 were completed in February 2008.
+The north entrance and the addition of one more platform (track 1) was completed the following year and the ceremony to mark the completion of the elevation project was held on 5 December 2009.

-Takeo-Onsen Station is a terminus of the Nishi Kyushu Shinkansen.
+Takeo-Onsen Station was selected to serve as the temporary terminus of the Nishi Kyushu Shinkansen.
 On 26 March 2008, Minister of Land, Infrastructure, Transport and Tourism of Japan granted permission for the start of construction.
-The Shinkansen platforms are to the south of the existing station.
-Platform 10 on the conventional line will serve as a direct transfer for passengers on the Shinkansen traveling to Hakata on the Relay Kamome until the completion of the route to Hakata.
+The Shinkansen platforms were built on the south side of the station.
+Track 3 on the conventional line will serve as a direct transfer for passengers on the Shinkansen traveling to Hakata on the Relay Kamome until the completion of the route to Hakata.
 The line opened on 23 September 2022.